A Guide to Visiting the Temples of Tamil Nadu and Pondicherry

 Being aware of the cultural aspects and customs of these temples will better prepare you and make your visit pleasant without any untoward surprises.

-List of Temples of Tamil Nadu and Pondicherry According to Cities, Towns and Regions
+List of Temples of Tamil Nadu and Pondicherry We have Visited:

 In this section we will list the temples that we have visited according to cities, towns or regions where they are located or those that are closest to these temples.
 To the users of this blog it will give them a convenient tool to look up temples in cities or towns that they are planning to visit.
 Those temples that we have visited will be highlighted and hyperlinked to the respective blog post.
 The cities, towns and regions will be listed in a roughly north to south direction.
-We have picked the cities, towns and regions according to the conveniences they offer, primarrily quality accommodation.
+We have picked the cities, towns and regions according to the conveniences they offer, primarily quality accommodation.
 When a particular temple is close to two places we list the temple under both.

 Chennai and Surrounding Area